Learn By Doing in the SRI

 You can apply as soon as you receive your acceptance to the University of Utah, or when scholarships for the next academic year open (December 1st for the 2021-2022 academic year).

 The SRI application uses the same platform as all University scholarships.
-You can apply using the link below.
+You can apply using the link above.
 To apply, you will need:

 - Acceptance to the University of Utah